slitvinov/smarties/launch/README.md

 # outputs

-* Running the script will produce the following outputs on screen and in the file `stats.txt` (according to applicability, these are either statistics computed over the past 1000 steps or are the most recent values):
+* Running the script will produce the following outputs on screen and in the file `agent_%02d_stats.txt` (according to applicability, these are either statistics computed over the past 1000 steps or are the most recent values):
     - `#/1e3` Counter of gradient steps divided by 1000
     - `RMSE | avgQ | stdQ | minQ | maxQ` RMSE of Q (or V) approximator, its average value, standard deviation, min and max.
     - (if algorithm employs parameterized policy) `polG | penG | proj` Average norm of the policy gradient and that of the penalization gradient (if applicable).
 Third is the average projection of the policy gradient over the penalty one.
 I.e. the average value of `proj = polG \cdot penG / sqrt(penG \cdot penG) `.